bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 10. A loom with three shafts existed in the late Bronze age.[^tyrer-1981:b]
 11. King Rameses II's linen girdle from around 1479 BC had a weave pattern far more complex than the shroud of Turin that would've perhaps required 9 shafts.[^lee-1912:a] [^foulkes-2009:a]

+##### Commentary

 Due to various twills and twists existing throughout place and time, textile expert Gilbert Raes commented:

 > At the beginning of our age both cotton and linen were known in the Middle East.
 The type of weave [in the Shroud of Turin] is not particularly distinctive and does not enable us to determine the period in which it was produced.[^raes-1976]

 Jerusalem was at the crossroads between the East and the West, and in perhaps the best position to come in contact with a wide variety of woven cloths and weaving techniques.

-A 3-in-1 herringbone weave was "very difficult to find"[^tite-1990:a] from medieval times, but he was looking specifically for one he could destroy, and he did exist in the Cope of Saint Louis d'Anjou, created around 1290 to 1310.[^petrosillio-1989] Leading shroud skeptic Hugh Farey, who argues in favor of a medieval loom to create the shroud,[^farey-2019] says the weave is neither "typical or common in either a first or fourteenth century context."[^farey-2023:a]  Textile expert Gabrial Vial likewise describes the textile features of the shroud as "incomparable."[^vial-1988:a]
+A 3-in-1 herringbone weave was "very difficult to find"[^tite-1990:a] from medieval times, but he was looking specifically for one he could destroy, and he did exist in the Cope of Saint Louis d'Anjou, created around 1290 to 1310.[^petrosillio-1989] Leading shroud skeptic Hugh Farey, who argues in favor of a medieval loom to create the shroud,[^farey-2019] says the weave is neither "typical or common in either a first or fourteenth century context."[^farey-2023:a]  Textile expert Gabrial Vial likewise describes the textile features of the shroud as "incomparable" to any period.[^vial-1988:a]

-==TODO:  Tyrer 1981:  "linen textiles similar to the Shroud have not survived in any number from the early 14th century"==
+==TODO:  Tyrer 1981:  "linen textiles similar to the Shroud have not survived in any number from the early 14th century" and Michael Tite couldn't find a 3:1 weave==  TODO add that to the C14 article.

+==TODO== Gove 1990:  "In any case, the distinctive 3 to 1 herringbone twill weave of the shroud could not be matched as the British Museum officials discovered when they attempted to find such for control samples."

 Finally, errors in the shroud's linen suggest it was woven on a loom more primitive than those in medieval times.[^tyrer-1981:f]

+> looms in antiquity, particularly those in Egypt, could be up to 3.5 metres wide, enabling them to turn out continuous lengths of cloth far longer and wider than the Shroud.
+The high quality of the Shroud's weaving strongly suggests it to have been made on a 'professional' loom of this kind.  https://www.shroud.com/pdfs/n51part2.pdf

+> The impressive width of the cloth indicates that it was woven on a ground loom with beams of more than two meters long.
+This “could not have been accomplished by a single weaver, nor even by two, as often depicted in Egyptian wall paintings” [13].
+Three, even four weavers would have been required, as is still practiced by Bedouin weavers.   http://www.acheiropoietos.info/proceedings/fulbrightakeldamaweb.pdf

+When we find a new type of textile in antiquity, we don't say it must not actually be that old because it doesn't match other ancient textiles.

 ==TODO: Hugh Farey's comments:  https://www.facebook.com/groups/7934806138/posts/10159271866061139/?comment_id=10159287519941139&reply_comment_id=10159291353791139 .==